 Sweet sound from digital sources – advice

 Reproduction of the CD format, from players and streamed from internet suppliers, like Qobuz and Tidal, has come a long way and can rival vinyl for musical enjoyment – with the right equipment.
-It does need additional care – especially to minimise contamination from mains pollution, high speed processing and RFI – but results can be awesome.
+It is crucial, and we mean crucial, to protect the music signal from contamination by vibration, mains pollution, high speed processing and RFI – but results can be awesome.

 RFI – the digital curse

 One big potential problem with all digital reproduction is hard-edged sound, caused by interaction with vicious mains pollution and airborne Radio Frequency Interference (RFI).
-Whether you are in a city or the Outer Hebrides you are swathed in transmissions from mobile phones, TV and radio broadcasts, police radio, airline traffic etc. – from kHz to GHz.
+Whether you are in a city or the Outer Hebrides you are swathed in transmissions – from kHz to GHz. :

 Another problem is modern chips which run very high-speed processes, such as upsampling, that generate RFI inherent with high-speed switching.
 Their algorithms are also prone to “glitches” which they overcome – by guessing what’s missing!
 Read more below.